 • Systematically test and refine prompts

-Prompt engineering is often sufficient for many automation cases and is a recommended first step before considering more advanced techniques like RAG or model fine-tuning.
+Prompt engineering is often sufficient for many automation cases, and a sensible first step before considering more advanced techniques like RAG or model fine-tuning.
 For guidance on its requirements and skills, you can check out our guide on a prompt engineer job description.

 9. Vector Database and RAGs

-Finally, a key indicator of advanced n8n expertise is familiarity with Retrieval-Augmented Generation (RAG).
+Now, a strong signal of advanced n8n expertise is familiarity with Retrieval-Augmented Generation (RAG).

-RAG is an AI technique that enhances an LLM’s responses by providing it with information retrieved from a private knowledge base.
+RAG is an AI technique that improves an LLM’s responses by giving it information retrieved from a private knowledge base.
 It allows the LLM to answer questions based on specific company documents or support articles.

-Implementing RAG within n8n requires knowledge of vector databases (a specialized type of database that stores information in a way that allows for efficient similarity searches).
+Implementing RAG within n8n requires knowledge of vector databases.
+These are a specialized type of database that stores information in a way that allows for efficient similarity searches.

 n8n provides native integrations with several popular vector databases, including: